You know how it goes sometimes at executive networking events . . .

 People remember those who give them that boost by being truly interested in what they have to say.
 They are much more inclined to keep considerate good listeners top of mind when they hear of an opportunity that may be a good fit for them.

-Are you a good listener in these important ways?
+Do you have a good ear for executive networking in these important ways?

 Do you listen for cues that will tell you how you may be able to help the speaker?